aykhazanchi/akzn/content/blog/family-life-akhil-sharma/index.md

 >
 > "Everybody thinks strange thoughts," God said.
 "It doesn't matter if you think something."
 >
-> "When I was walking around in the schoolyard and you asked if I would switch places with Birju, I thought, _No._"
+> "When I was walking around in the schoolyard and you asked if I would switch places with Birju, I thought, <i>No</i>."

 There is a constant underlying guilt that Ajay -- the narrator -- lives with as he grows with his brother, trying to learn how to love him again.
 It is so painfully honest.
 I've often wondered where this capacity to love endlessly come from - where one spends their days caring for their own without any expectation of reward or return.
 Surely there is a sense of duty here, but in that duty, is there always some form of love?